MOUSE ANTI-CHIKUNGUNYA VIRUS E2 PROTEIN (16A12)

 Mouse anti Chikungunya virus E2 protein antibody is specific for the E2 envelope protein of Chikungunya virus.
 It demonstrates negligible cross-reactivity with other members of the alphavirus family, including Western Eastern and Venezuelan Encephalitis viruses.
 There is no cross-reactivity to Zika, Dengue or other flavivrius antigens.

-This mouse anti Chikungunya virus E2 Protein antibody is suitable for use in ELISA and in immunofluorescence.
+This mouse anti Chikungunya virus E2 Protein antibody is suitable for use in ELISA, Western Blot (non-denatured samples) and in immunofluorescence.
 The antibody has also been reported to neutralise virus in PRNT assays.

 PRODUCT DETAILS – MOUSE ANTI-CHIKUNGUNYA VIRUS E2 PROTEIN (16A12)